mit-dci/opencx/features.md

     raise Exception("Order does not have a compatible side")

 def IncomingOrderEventHandler(incomingOrder):
-    # whatever I may have messed up with this whole python thing, this is pseudocode at this point

     thisSideOrders = append(db.GetSortedOrders(incomingOrder.price, incomingOrder.side), incomingOrder)
     oppositeSideOrders = db.GetSortedOrders(incomingOrder.price, oppositeSide(incomingOrder))

-    # GetSortedOrders will return orders sorted by timestamp by default
-    # This will be something like SELECT * FROM orders.btc_ltcbuyorders WHERE price=x SORT BY timestamp
-    # or if on the other side SELECT * FROM orders.ltc_btcsellorders WHERE price=x SORT BY timestamp

     while len(oppositeSideOrders) > 0 and len(thisSideOrders) > 0
         sideOne = thisSideOrders[0]